Gisho-P/OpenExoplanetExtractor/README.md

 Code Inspection Video: https://drive.google.com/file/d/0By3csrjziWd6V1U3UFp3NFZJVEE/view

-Evidence for requesting a validation:  ./Documentation/RequestValidation.jpg\n Evidence that client has validated:    ./Documentation/ClientValidation.jpg\n
+Evidence for requesting a validation:  ./Documentation/RequestValidation.jpg

+Evidence that client has validated:    ./Documentation/ClientValidation.jpg

-How to run:\n
+How to run:
-1) Install all the .py files in one directory or clone it in a directory\n
+1) Install all the .py files in one directory or clone it in a directory

-2) Put all the systems class given from hanno(the .xml file) into a directory called systems\n
+2) Put all the systems class given from hanno(the .xml file) into a directory called systems

-3) Then start running the code\n
+3) Then start running the code